clones-sol/desktop/README.md

 ### Recording Format

-Recordings are two files and stored in `%LOCALAPPDATA%\ai.viralmind.desktop\recordings\` on Windows and `${HOME}/Library/Application Support/ai.viralmind.desktop/recordings/` on MacOS:
+Recordings are stored in the application data directory based on the app identifier (`ai.viralmind.desktop`).
+The default locations are:
+- Windows: `%LOCALAPPDATA%\ai.viralmind.desktop\recordings\`
+- MacOS: `${HOME}/Library/Application Support/ai.viralmind.desktop/recordings/`

+You can add a suffix to the app identifier using the `APP_IDENTIFIER_SUFFIX` environment variable to distinguish between development and production environments.
+For example:
+- Development: `APP_IDENTIFIER_SUFFIX=dev` will use `ai.viralmind.desktop-dev`
+- Production: Leave empty or unset to use the default `ai.viralmind.desktop`

+Each recording consists of two files:
 - .mp4 video capture
 - .jsonl event log capturing detailed interaction data

 Sample event log format: